bkpleb/old.github.io/index.md

 ## Ideology.

 A pessimist and perfectionist when it comes to developing myself but optimistic of the future.
-Liberalism runs through my viens, Elohim is my deliverer, and nyctophilia made me an Australian owlet-nightjar.
+Liberalism runs through my viens and nyctophilia made me an Australian owlet-nightjar.